HwWobbe/WipHww/README.md

   - also FAIL:
     - javaScript uncaught
 	  - ... local\TexlBlaze\Resources\apps asar...
+  - re-boot repair. ( FIAL is triggered by MeetG

 - 26-05-12:
   - one of my GitHub repos is Asking for attention.
     - missing folder FAIL resolved.